ibm-cloud-docs/Cloudant/offerings/bluemix.md

 >   **Note**: Provisioned throughput capacity is an integral part of your {{site.data.keyword.cloudant_short_notm}}
 >   account.
 There is an upper limit to the number of lookups, writes, and queries you can make
 >   per second.
 You can increase or decrease your provisioned throughput capacity at any time.
 An adjustment can
 >   change your monthly bill.
-You can see your currently provisioned throughput capacity details to check activity.
+You can see your currently provisioned throughput capacity details to monitor activity.
 See
 >   [Provisioned throughput capacity](../api/throughput_capacity.html).

 <div id="servicetier"></div>